 If I am kind and respectful in asking my child to do something, then his response is more respectful.
 If I am short and shrill will my demand, his response is disrespectful, and it takes us a while to get to his doing the task–he ends up in trouble, and I end up angry, yadda yadda yadda.

 So I’ve realized that to save us the trouble, we do it right from the get-go, and doing it right starts with me asking respectfully.

 “Influence your child’s heart with your affirmation, and not your disapproval.
 Captivate your child’s heart with your unconditional love, so they don’t think they have to earn it.
 Understand your child’s heart by listening and not controlling.”Hillary Gruener – Word From The Bird

 That being said, there are certain tools you can implement that help you operate on a level your child needs and one that will produce results.

 It’s frustrating for anyone to be constantly criticized and commanded around.
 And most moms amid chaos struggle to remain positive with their words.

-But what we need to realize is that our children will respond MUCH better when our commands are positive.
+But we need to realize that our children will respond MUCH better when our commands are positive.

 Instead of saying, “don’t hit your brother,” say, “please be gentle with your brother.”